ruddles/ruddles.github.io/_posts/2021-01-24-Go-build-pipelines.md

 ---
-title: Go build pipelines
+title: 1 minute Go build pipelines
 published: true
 ---
 One of the things I'm enjoying about working in Go is how fast the compile times are.
 Not only does that make the local dev/test loop fast but it means we can create more involved automated build pipelines and have them still run in under a minute.

 Given I use hosted build agents a lot of tasks have an install step then an execute step.
-The following lists the tasks I currently have in a Go pipeline in Azure:
+The following lists the pre-test-and-build tasks I currently have in a Go pipeline in Azure:

 # GoImports Formatter
 I'm a big fan of opinionated formatting tools, they removed the need for the old "standards documents" we used to know and hate, and get rid of the arguments about what's "right".